News

 The Broader Industry Shift

-Cisco isn't alone in recognizing the paradigm shift.
-Its efforts are part of a wider industry movement to upskill workers for the advanced automation era.
-The AI Workforce Consortium, co-led by Cisco and including giants like Google, IBM, Intel, and Microsoft, recently revealed that seven out of ten of the fastest-growing information and communications technology jobs are now AI-related.
+Cisco’s efforts are part of a wider industry movement to upskill workers for the AI era.
+The AI Workforce Consortium, which includes companies like Google, IBM, and Microsoft, highlights the growing importance of AI-related skills in the job market.

 Navigating the AI Hiring Minefield